-While over 2,000 schools in the UK managed to 'go solar' during the solar boom before subsidies were cut, over 24,000 remain without solar.
-Unfortunately, with no subsidies it is very difficult for them to 'go solar' without investing themselves.
-Yet the environmental impact from direct carbon reduction and behavioural change as a result of sustainability education is more important than ever.
+While over 2,000 schools in the UK managed to 'go solar' to some extent during the solar boom before subsidies were cut, over 20,000 do not have solar power yet.
+Given the massive recent increases in electricity prices, individual schools, entire trusts and councils are very interested in having solar power but most need additional funding in order to install a system of meaningful size.
+The environmental impact from direct carbon reduction and behavioural change as a result of sustainability education is more important than ever and is slowly being introduced into their curriculum.

-The Solar for Schools CBS enables eligible schools, regardless of their financial situation, to fight climate change while inspiring and helping the next generation to live more sustainably.
+The Solar for Schools CBS enables eligible schools, regardless of their financial situation, to fight climate change and save money on their electricity bills while inspiring and helping the next generation to live more sustainably.